-Celebrated composer Michael Nyman to speak at City, University of London
+Celebrated composer Michael Nyman speaks at City, University of London

-Nyman's talk is called "Music which has influenced me, but which I have never heard"
+Nyman's talk was titled "Music which has influenced me, but which I have never heard"

-The Department of Music will welcome Nyman to the university on Tuesday 29th May to deliver its first Distinguished Lecture in Music.
-The talk will begin at 6pm and take place in the B200 lecture theatre.
+The Department of Music welcomed Nyman to the university on Tuesday 29th May to deliver its first Distinguished Lecture in Music.

-During the lecture – which is free and open to the public – Nyman will discuss his diverse career and musical influences and borrowings.
-He will focus in particular on his allusions to previous music which he has only seen on the page, never heard.
-The lecture will be illustrated by recordings.
+During the talk - which was free and open to the public - Nyman discussed his diverse career and musical influences and borrowings.

 A champion of new music

-City’s Head of Performance Ian Pace, who will chair the talk, said: “It is a great privilege to be able to welcome Michael Nyman for this talk.
+City’s Head of Performance Ian Pace, who chaired the talk, said: “It was a great privilege to be able to welcome Michael Nyman for this talk.

 The lecture falls within City’s annual three-week festival of music, City Summer Sounds, featuring free events by our students alongside acclaimed international professionals.